 Once your company is created, the next step is to associate one or more bank accounts.

 Xolo Leap integrates seamlessly with PayPal and TransferWise, both of which can be set up online without ever visiting Estonia.
-In many cases, PayPal and/or Transferwise may be all you need.
+In many cases, PayPal and/or Transferwise might be all you need for your business.

-It can also integrate with a business bank account of LHV in Estonia, which is Xolo’s partner bank, though this requires an in-person visit to set up.
+Leap can also integrate with a business bank account of LHV in Estonia, which is Xolo’s partner bank, though this requires an in-person visit in Estonia to set up.

 Using a TransferWise Borderless account can save you hundreds of Euros in conversion fees and will work seamlessly with Xolo’s dashboard.